BiAPoL/blog/docs/stefan_hahmann/elephant_server_installation_windows/readme.md

 You should see the Elephant server interface:
 ![elephant-server-interface.png](images/elephant-server-interface.png)

-You can now open the Mastodon client in Fiji and connect to the Elephant server:
+You can now open a Mastodon project in Fiji, which brings up the client connected to the Elephant server:
 ![elephant-control-panel.png](images/elephant-control-panel.png)

 `*` By the time writing this blog post, there was a known issue with the Nvidia GPU support on WSL2.